Pembroke Yeomanry: Fishguard

 In February 1797 a French Republican fleet and landing force was spotted off the West of England and the coast defences were alerted.
 Unable to enter the Bristol Channel because of adverse winds, the French made for Cardigan Bay, appearing off Fishguard in Pembrokeshire on the afternoon of 22 February.
 A warning shot from the fort showed that the harbour was defended, so the French landed in the evening at Carregwastad Point, 2.5 mi to the west.
-The landing force under Chef de brigade William Tate consisted of the Légion Noire, around 1300 strong, recruited from French convicts and foreign prisoners-of-war.
+The landing force under Chef de brigade William Tate consisted of the Légion Noire, around 1300 strong, around half of them recruited from French convicts and foreign prisoners-of-war.
 Expecting a republican uprising in their favour, the force also landed additional arms and ammunition.
 At dawn on 23 February the French ships left, while the Legion posted an advance guard and patrols in the Carn Wnda hills and completed the unloading of stores on Goodwick Sands.
 Meanwhile, Lord Milford was gathering troops at Haverfordwest, including the Castlemartin Troop (3 officers and 43 cavalry), a company of the Cardiganshire Militia relieved from guarding prisoners-of-war at Pembroke (3 officers and 100 infantry), a company of the Pembroke Volunteer Infantry from Milford Haven (3 officers and 93 infantry), and 7 officers and 150 seamen with two 9-pounder guns from the Revenue Cutters-based there.
 Lord Cawdor led this force towards Fishguard, meeting the Fishguard and Newport Volunteer Infantry (3 officers and 191 infantry) who were retiring from the town.
 Cawdor then force-marched the whole group towards Fishguard, which was still unoccupied by the enemy when he arrived at 17.00 and set up his headquarters at the Royal Oak Inn.
 The Legion's outposts reported an enemy force approaching, its numbers inflated by the numerous onlookers on the surrounding hills, some armed with pitchforks, and including some hundreds of Welsh women in their traditional red shawls and tall black hats, whose appearance at a distance resembled redcoated infantry.
 Faced with the total breakdown of discipline amongst his Legion, who were looting every farm in the vicinity, and believing that he was facing a superior force, Tate sent a message to Cawdor that night offering to surrender on terms.
 Bluffing, Cawdor demanded unconditional surrender by 10.00 next morning, which Tate and his officers accepted.
 The Legion surrendered on Goodwick Sands, ending the Battle of Fishguard, 'the last invasion of Britain'.